SamsungLabs/adaptis/README.md

 * **original** contains generated samples without augmentations;
 * **augmented** contains generated samples with fixed augmentations (random noise and blur).

 We trained our model on the original/train part and tested it on the augmented/test part.
 You can download the toy dataset from [here](https://drive.google.com/open?id=161UZrYSE_B3W3hIvs1FaXFvoFaZae4FT).
 The repository provides an example of testing and metric evalutation for the toy dataset.
 You can test and visualize trained model on the toy dataset using [provided](notebooks/test_toy_model.ipynb) Jupyter Notebook.
+You can download pretrained model from [here](https://drive.google.com/open?id=1IuJUh0JvbKYILBxCeO2h6U4LG-9DoTHi).

 ### Setting up a development environment